Foxconn's Promises Slow To Materialize In Wisconsin

 Democratic Assembly Minority Leader Gordon Hintz said politics collided with business.

-"Foxconn has admitted that it doesn't make any sense from a financial standpoint to do any manufacturing in the U.S., much less, Wisconsin," Gordon said.
+"Foxconn has admitted that it doesn't make any sense from a financial standpoint to do any manufacturing in the U.S., much less Wisconsin," Gordon said.

 But Republican Senate Majority Leader Scott Fitzgerald said Foxconn should be left alone to conduct its business.